 Graduation Transitions for Special Needs Students

 A carefully developed and coordinated transition plan will be developed for each HS SE student.
 This plan will specify the supports and services necessary to enable the student to be successful at school and in the community.
-IEP transition planning should begin at least one year before transitioning to another school, and two to three years before leaving school.
+IEP transition planning should begin at least one year before transitioning to another school, and two to three years before leaving school (Grades 10 - graduation).
 Planning will be specific to individual student needs and should address the specifics in meeting those needs.
-Plans will include the actions needed, the initiator for each action, and approximate date for completion.
+Plans will include the actions needed and adaptations necessary, the Third- party initiator for each action, and approximate date for completion.
 Ministry Special Ed.
 Manual (34).